1962 Indianapolis 500

 The 46th International 500-Mile Sweepstakes was held at the Indianapolis Motor Speedway in Speedway, Indiana on Wednesday, May 30, 1962.

 A historic pole day saw Parnelli Jones break the 150 mi/h barrier in qualifying.
-Rodger Ward and Len Sutton finished 1st-2nd for Leader Cards Racing.
+Rodger Ward and Len Sutton finished 1st-2nd for Leader Card Racers.

 The 1962 Indy 500 marked the final 500 wherein the entire 33-car field consisted of U.S.-born participants.
 It was also the first race held with the track surface paved entirely in asphalt, with just the ceremonial single yard of bricks exposed at the start/finish line.

 Race schedule

 For 1962, the Opening Day of practice was shifted back to Saturday April 28.
 Time trials were held on the second and third weekends of May, allowing the 500 Festival Open Invitation golf tournament the entire fourth weekend of May.
 Bump Day was held May 20, ten days prior to the race.
 Carburetion Day, the final day of practice was held Monday May 28, along with the 500 Festival Parade later that evening.